-Preserving plums is a worthwhile activity — especially if you have a plum tree in your backyard!
-We’ll show you how to dry, freeze and preserve plums as jams and sauces.
+Preserving plums is a great way to enjoy these tasty fruits for longer — especially if you have a plum tree in your backyard!
+We’ll show you how to freeze plums, how to dry them, and how to preserve fresh plums as jams and sauces.

 When preserving plums, be sure to pay attention to the quality of the fruit you’re buying:

 - Use ripe plums — the fruit should be fully ripe but still firm to the touch

 - Only use plums with an intact skin

 - Separate out mushy plums or fruits with rotten spots

 Across the US, plums are harvested from May through to the end of October.
 Depending on the variety of plum, the sizes, shapes and colors can vary.

 Choosing which plums you want to preserve is very much a personal choice.
 However, if you’re not growing your own, we highly recommend purchasing organically grown plums.
 You can find package-free organic plums at local farmers’ markets — check out LocalHarvest to find one near you!